 Saari then considers replacing assumption #3a with his alternative SAARI-ASSUMPTION-3a: The societal ranking of any pair A,B is determined solely by how the voters rank that pair and by the number of candidates they rank between A,B.

-CONCLUSION (Saari): With this revision, Borda voting obeys all the conditions, and if a few extra assumptions also are added (the "anonymity" assumption that all voters are equivalent, is one; the others are "technical") Saari concludes Borda is the only voting system satisfying these assumptions.
+CONCLUSION (Saari): With this revision, Borda voting obeys all the conditions, and if a few extra assumptions also are added (the "anonymity" assumption that all voters are equivalent, is one; he says the others are "technical") Saari concludes Borda is the only voting system satisfying these assumptions.

 Why this is stupid: Saari is specifically artificially constructing his axiom to get Borda out, rather than constructing reasonable axioms and then seeing what results.
-His SAARI-ASSUMPTION-3a is preposterous because it is not something we want a voting system to obey, it is something we want a voting system to disobey.
+His SAARI-ASSUMPTION-3a is preposterous because it is not something we want a voting system to obey, it is something we want a voting system to disobey!
 Several papers have been written about how immunity to candidate cloning is a desirable property of a voting system.
 But here Saari is specifically demanding that the voting system be vulnerable to cloning, unlike the previous authors who (more reasonably!) had demanded exactly the opposite.

 In other words, Saari just proved Borda is a uniquely bad voting system.
 But he then failed to cite or mention all of the previous anti-clone authors (e.g. his book Decisions and Elections fails to cite Tideman or mention the whole cloning concept!??) and thus regarded Borda as a "success."

 Saari's revised condition 3a is, of course, actually the introduction of an estimate of preference strength.
 The problem is that it regards "number of candidates" as preference strength.
-It we genuinely introduce preference strength, you get range voting.
+If we genuinely introduce preference strength, you get range voting.
 Indeed, in a paper by Dhillon and Mertens which Saari as usual failed to mention or cite, a revised version of Arrow's conditions, this time reasonable, is used to show that (normalized) range voting is the unique voting system obeying the conditions.
 Also, range voting obeys Arrow's original "impossible" conditions with some authors' wordings (but not Saari's wording) of the theorem.
 And Range voting is cloneproof.
 Saari fails to mention any of that.

 Reviewing the above, there is a unified theme.
 Saari spent his entire voting-research career solving the wrong problems.
 Sometimes he did so quite impressively (but so what?).
 And then, once he'd gotten the idea in his head that Borda was the best voting system, he often ignored and refused to cite (large) evidence to the contrary.
 If other experts wrote to him who had different views, Saari would insult them and refuse to have anything to do with them.
 (I know, because I personally experienced this, and I keep encountering others who have experienced the same treatment.)
 That's sad.